tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Key Calculation

 [[OPEN ISSUE: This needs to be revised.
-See https://github.com/tlswg/tls13-spec/issues/5]] The Record Protocol requires an algorithm to generate keys required by the current connection state (see {{the-security-parameters}}) from the security parameters provided by the handshake protocol.
+See https://github.com/tlswg/tls13-spec/issues/5]] The TLS Record Protocol requires an algorithm to generate keys required by the current connection state (see {{the-security-parameters}}) from the security parameters provided by the TLS Handshake Protocol.

 The master secret is expanded into a sequence of secure bytes, which is then split to a client write encryption key and a server write